 Krampus anyone?
 Well, if you want to scare that pants off some little tikes, then head over to Austria, where they celebrate the Winter solstice.
 Krampus is designed to be the opposite of Santa and does the bidding when it comes to punishing naughty little girls and boys.
 Head to Austria if you want to participate in their many festivals.

 Now Japan is where it’s at.
 To celebrate the Winter solstice, they like to take fruit baths, yuzu citrus fruit, to be exact.
 This is thought to help ward off the common cold.
 Even their zoo animals join in on the fun some years.

 Travel to Korea if you like porridge.
 They like to cook red bean porridge both to eat and to spread around the house; this is believed to ward off any evil spirits.

 One of the most famous and well-known celebrations happens at Stonehenge, not just during the winter solstice but also during the summer solstice.
 Lots of singing, dancing, yoga, and loving energy are done during the cover of the night as they are awaiting the first rays of sunrise.
 There is a lot of history, and believe that Stonehenge was a place of worship for thousands of years, so this is a hugely popular spot to celebrate the solstice.

 This is the first year I will be celebrating the Winter Solstice.
 I am so appreciative of where my spiritual journey has brought me and how much I have learned along the way.
 Knowing that you have a way to communicate and honor the universal energy that is all around us helps to keep me grounded and know that everything has a path and what is meant to be will be.

 Here are a few things we will be doing this year:

-Create a fest of Earth’s offerings – use food that is grown close to mother Earth: nuts, berries, potatoes, meat.
+Create a fest of Earth’s offerings – use food that is grown close to Mother Earth: nuts, berries, potatoes, and meat.
 Think of creating a hearty meal.